sayeemabdullah/React-Cribsheet/README.md

 ## Props

+**Props** include data we give to a component and React does not allow us to modify any object in the props .

 ___

 ## State

-**Props** include data we give to a component and **State** include data that is local or private to the component.
-React does not allow us to modify any object in the props where State can be modified but only by the component which owns it.
+**State** include data that is local or private to the component and can be modified but only by the component which owns it.

 ___